 Betsy Nordlander, Social Worker

 Betsy Nordlander received her Master’s in Social Work from Hunter College where her thesis focused on how parent-child connectedness influences adolescent emotional functioning.
 Betsy joined Harvest in its inaugural year while completing her Master’s degree and was invited to come on board full-time in 2014.
-At Harvest she helps foster social and emotional growth in students and their families by providing supportive counseling and also as a core member of our college team.
+At Harvest she helps foster social and emotional growth in students and their families through supportive counseling and advocacy.
 She is honored to work alongside an incredibly dedicated faculty in helping Harvest students develop their minds, hearts and voices.
-Betsy’s past experiences include working with families in the pediatric unit of New York Methodist Hospital and providing play therapy and family support to families at Birch Family Service’s Queens Early Childhood Center.
+Betsy’s past experiences include working with families in the pediatric unit of New York Methodist Hospital and at Birch Family Service’s Queens Early Childhood Center.
 While living with her family in London, England Betsy trained to work preventatively with immigrant, refugee and low-income expectant mothers identified as being vulnerable to post-partum depression and also took part in The Race Equality Foundation’s Strengthening Families Strengthening Communities program.
+In 2016 she completed the One Year Introductory Program in Relational Psychotherapy at the Stephen Mitchell Relational Study Center.
 Prior to finding her calling as a social worker, Betsy obtained a B.A. in Literature from Bard College and then worked for nearly 10 years offering creative and organizational support in the Architecture and Design fields.
-She maintains a love for architecture, design and for making things.
-Her other interests include spending time with her two children and husband, traveling, cooking, reading, getting lost and practicing yoga.
+She maintains a love for architecture, design and all things DIY.
+Her other interests include spending time with her family, traveling, cooking, reading, getting lost and practicing yoga.

 Danny Ramos, Mathematics Teacher